diabelb/kohana-menu/README.md

 	Menu::factory()->render();

+## Installation

+1. Place the files in the modules directory.
+Example:

+		cd <>
+		git clone http://github.com/b263/kohana-menu.git modules/menu

+2. Create a folder `menu` in your applications config directory, copy the `menu/example.php` into it, rename it to `default.php` and adjust it to fit your navigation.

+		mkdir -p application/config/menu
+		cp modules/menu/config/menu/example.php application/config/menu/default.php

+		# edit application/config/menu/default.php

+3. Activate the module in the `bootstrap.php` file.

+		Kohana::modules(array(
+			...
+			'menu' => MODPATH.'menu',
+		));

 ## Config files

-You can use different config files, by setting the factory method's $config parameter.
+You can use different config files, by setting the factory method's `$config` parameter.

 ### Example: Load menu configuration based on user role